andrew-chang-dewitt/jspec/PROPOSAL.md

 ![UML diagram](./uml.svg)

+**OOP Relationships:**

+- A User's test definition class inherits from Group
+- A User's test runner class inherits from Runner
+- One Group aggregates zero to many Group
+- One Runner aggregates one to many Group
+- One TestResult inherits from ResultABC
+- One GroupResult inherits from ResultABC
+- One Node<? extends ResultABC> composes one child of ResultAbC
+- One Node\<T\> composes zero to many Node\<T\>
+- One Tree\<T\> composes zero to many Node\<T\>
+- One Runner aggregates one Tree\<ResultAbC\>
+- One CLI aggregates one Runner
+- One Crawler aggregates one to many Group
+- One CLI composes one Crawler
+- One CLI composes one ArgParser

+_**Stretch Goal:**_

+There might be room to abstract the tree behavior of Runner/Group & Tree/Node into an interface that each pairing implements.
+Both will structure their Nodes slightly differently though:

+1. Group discovers child node Groups by calling Class.getDeclaredClasses(), which returns an array of more Group classes.
+  Each sibling Group doesn't have a reference to its other siblings.
+2. Node discovers child node Nodes by accessing the head or tail Child reference, then iterating using the next or previous Sibling references.

+This difference leads to any "abstraction" of the tree behavior being mostly limited to a traversal method, but it will have to be at least partially virtual, as both have some differences in their traversal methods.

 ### Group

 A User creates a `Group` of tests by defining a new class that inherits from this class.
-Nested groups are created by defining a member class inside a child of `Group` that also inherits from `Group`.
+Nested groups are created by defining inner classes (that inherit from `Group`) inside a child of `Group`.
-Most User stories belonging to the **Definition** group above will be built as features on `Group`.
+Most User stories belonging to the _**Test Definition**_ group above will be built as features on `Group`.

+_**Stretch goal:**_

 There might be subclasses of `Group` that add some sort of functionality that changes a typical `Group`'s behavior, i.e. asynchronous test execution.

 ### Runner